esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 	- 1D increment set to 1 word
 	- 2D increment set to 1 word

+By exploiting the 2D increment, it's possible to implement a non-continuous read and/or write.

+[INSERIRE ESEMPIO GRAFICO PRESO DAI DISEGNI DELL'IM2COL]

-By exploiting the 2D increment, it's possible to implement a non-continuous read and/or write by computing the correct 2D increment.
-Detailed formulas for the computation of 2D increments are reported in the *example_dma_2d* folder.
+Detailed formulas for the computation of 2D increments are reported in application defined in the `\example_dma_2d` folder.

-### Zero padding
+#### Zero padding

 The DMA is capable of performing zero padding on the extracted data, both in 1D and 2D transactions.
-This is done by by setting four padding parameters:
+This is done by setting four padding parameters:

 - **T**op
 - **B**ottom